 Like any major attack, the horror inflicted on Charlie Hebdo this week has stirred up a whirlwind of debate about how Western liberal society should respond to these kinds of events.
 A big chunk of that argument is based around the idea that we should be more Western and less liberal, with some prominent figures calling for the reinstatement of the death penalty in Europe.

-Then people started begging the government to invade their privacy.
-The Sun, whose sister paper was shut down for spying on people's private communications, mocked "liberals" who "still fret over the perceived assault on civil liberties of spooks analyzing emails."
-Meanwhile, the Telegraph's Dan Hodges tied a white flag to his spine and waved it over his head in surrender: "If one way of stopping obscenities like today is providing the security services a bit more access to our emails, we must give it to them.
-If it means internet providers handing over their records, the records must be handed over."
+Then, people started begging the government to invade their privacy.
+The Sun, whose sister paper was shut down for spying on people's private communications, mocked "liberals" who "still fret over the perceived assault on civil liberties of spooks analysing e-mails".
+Meanwhile, the Telegraph's Dan Hodges tied a white flag to his spine and waved it over his head in surrender: "If one way of stopping obscenities like today is providing the security services a bit more access to our e-mails, we must give it to them.
+If it means Internet providers handing over their records, the records must be handed over."

 As fun as it would be to see Theresa May's reaction to my porn collection, I'm pretty sure terrorists can find alternatives to Facebook and Gmail.

 Marine Le Pen's reaction matters more than most, though.
 The increasingly popular leader of France's far-right Front National has promised a national referendum on the death penalty if she's elected president in 2017, and she's quoted in Newsweek saying it "should exist in our legal arsenal".
 She'd probably never get it through – protection from the death penalty is in the French constitution now and would violate god knows how many treaties – but, like the attack itself, it won't hurt her election chances.